 A donor-advised fund (DAF) gives individuals a chance to support their favorite charities.
 However, the rules for a DAF are different than traditional charitable gifts.
-It allows the account holder to store their funds for a certain amount of time before distributing the funds the donor's preferred charities.
+It allows the account holder to store their funds for a certain amount of time before distributing the funds to the donor's preferred charities.

 Donor-Advised Fund Basics

 A DAF allows people to give a portion of their money, assets, or property to charity in order to receive a tax deduction immediately.
 However, the donor isn't required to decide on their charity at the time of donation.
 Instead, the account is managed by a nonprofit institution or an eligible charitable organization to satisfy IRS requirements.
 This organization will typically charge a fee to account holders in exchange for managing funds and processing charitable grant requests.

 How to Use a Donor-Advised Fund

 When the assets are in the DAF, the individual holder has the option to invest in various portfolios or funds that may grow the investment over time.
 As a result, the DAF may allow the donor to give even more to charity.
 Some people will use a DAF in lieu of setting up a trust for a particular organization while others will front-load their account to give themselves enough time to grow their assets.
 Typically, individuals will set up a DAF during a high-income year in order to reduce the tax due on their income and support preferred charities over time.

 How to Donate to a Donor-Advised Fund